 Anomaly resolution protocols (often called Contingency Operations Plans) shall be prepared and practiced.

-If anomalies happen, specifically when there is a potential impact outside the operating zone such as in break-up or loss of control, servicers shall provide situational notice to the public
+If anomalies happen, specifically when there is a potential effect outside the operating zone such as in break-up or loss of control, servicers shall provide situational notice to the public

 When anomalies occur servicers shall enact contingency actions to minimize the adverse effects on other space users or the orbital environment

-In-Orbit Checkout
+On-Orbit Checkout

-Initial first-time in-orbit checkout procedures and demonstrations at altitudes that minimize the impact on internationally recognized protected orbital zones shall be performed.
+Initial first-time on-orbit checkout procedures and demonstrations at altitudes that minimize the impact on internationally recognized protected orbital zones shall be performed.
 Ref 24113.

 NOTE: When this requirement is not executable, such as possibly for spacecraft without propulsion, the servicer shall find other means to satisfy the intent of this requirement.